-Before plunging into the installation process of Apache on your CentOS Stream machine, we need to verify that our system is fully up-to-date.
+Before proceeding with the Apache installation on your CentOS Stream machine, we must verify that our system is fully up-to-date.
 This is more than just a precautionary measure.
-Updating your system helps preclude potential compatibility issues and significantly enhances your system’s stability, security, and performance.
+Updating your system helps prevent compatibility issues and significantly enhances its stability, security, and performance.

 To put this into motion, execute the following command in your terminal: